Locally Simultaneous Inference: Introduction

 \section{Introduction}

 Modern scientific investigations increasingly involve choosing inferential questions of interest only \emph{after} seeing the data.
-While this practice offers more freedom to the scientist than the traditional paradigm of specifying the relevant questions up front, it is by now well understood that it also creates undesirable \emph{selection bias}, thereby invalidating type I error guarantees of classical statistical methods.
+While this practice offers more freedom to the scientist than the traditional paradigm of specifying the relevant questions up front, it is by now well understood that it also creates undesirable selection bias, thereby invalidating type I error guarantees of classical statistical methods.
 The area of \emph{selective inference} formally describes this problem and offers rigorous solutions across a variety of settings.

 One standard and broadly applicable solution is to perform \emph{simultaneous inference}, i.e., deliver valid answers to all questions that could possibly be asked.
 However, simultaneous inference can be unnecessarily conservative when many questions, although possible, are unlikely to be of interest in the first place.
 For example, suppose that a clinical trial estimates the effectiveness of multiple treatments and, after observing the data, it is clear that there are many ineffective treatments and only a handful of effective ones.
-Even if we are only interested in constructing a confidence interval for the effectiveness of the seemingly best treatment, simultaneous inference would still account for the possible estimation error for the clearly ineffective treatments---despite the fact that they never stood a chance of being selected to begin with---making inference on the winning treatment overly conservative in hindsight.
+Even if we are only interested in constructing a confidence interval for the effectiveness of the best-performing treatment, simultaneous inference would still widen our intervals enough to cover all possible treatments, including the clearly ineffective ones that never stood a chance of being selected.
+Similarly, if we use a method like the LASSO to select a sparse subset of variables for a linear model, it may be clear in hindsight that most variables had no chance of being selected.
+In both of these cases, simultaneous inference can be overly conservative.

-In this work we introduce \emph{locally simultaneous inference}, an approach that ensures valid selective inference while only answering those questions that could \emph{plausibly} have been selected in light of the observed data.
-Locally simultaneous inference comes with rigorous type I error guarantees like simultaneous inference but is less conservative; in particular, it reduces to simultaneous inference in an extreme case.
+In this work we introduce \emph{locally simultaneous inference}, a method for valid selective inference that only answers those questions that could \emph{plausibly} have been selected in light of the observed data.
+Locally simultaneous inference comes with rigorous type I error guarantees like simultaneous inference but is less conservative; in particular, it reduces to standard simultaneous inference in an extreme case.
 In the clinical trial example, locally simultaneous inference would require taking a correction only over reasonably effective treatments, while testing the ineffective ones comes virtually for free.